error-tracker/yii2-log-target/README.md

 This is for Yii2 developers that need to integrate their applications with [Error Tracker](https://error-tracker.com).
-This extension uses the Yii2 log component to send errors and warnings to Error Tracker.
+This extension uses the Yii2 log component to send errors and warnings direct to Error Tracker.

 ## Installation

-You can install this package with composer.
+Install this package with composer.

 ```bash
 composer require error-tracker/yii2-log-target